WHAT IS PSYCHOTHERAPY?

 DO I NEED A REFERRAL?

 Active RCMP and CAF clients must obtain an internal referral prior to meeting with me in order to facilitate direct billing through Blue Cross.
 Veterans can contact me directly.
+Refugee claimants can also contact me directly but Government of Canada regulations state the need to obtain a referral for psychotherapy from a physician or Registered Nurse.

 WILL I HAVE A SPECIALIZED TREATMENT PLAN?